|

 NOTE: To see what fonts you already have in your system, look in your Control Panel under Fonts.
 This will also give you the address of your FONTS file for when you want to intall a new font.

-- Code2000* (over 50,000 characters and 60,000 glyphs in 105 ranges; free download, $5 honour-system registration),
+- Code2000* (over 50,000 characters and 60,000 glyphs in 105 ranges) is a free download, $5 honour-system registration,

-- Extra work: Because fonts designed for just one particular language script often present that script better than fonts that contain several scripts, you may want to download further specific Unicode-compatible fonts for certain languages.
+- Extra work: Because fonts designed for just one particular language script often present that script better than fonts that display several scripts, you may want to download further specific Unicode-compatible fonts for certain languages.
 On our EarthWords pages, for instance, we code a preference for the following fonts:

 - Maximum effort: Because sites other than ours will prompt for fonts other than those mentioned above, you may want to download a whole whack of fonts.
 I suggest starting at Alan Wood's Unicode Resources*.